Crisis in Afghanistan

 MSF is working in Lashkar Gah and Kandahar, both in the south, Herat in the west and Kunduz in the north.
 MSF also runs a maternity hospital in Khost, in the east.

-The information about our response, below, is correct as of 16 December 2021 and is likely to change.
+The information about our response, below, is correct as of 22 February 2022 and is likely to change.